-SEC and Other Actions
+SEC Actions and Related Other Government Actions

 The SEC charged J.P.
 Morgan Securities LLC (JPMS) with fraudulently rigging at least 93 municipal bond reinvestment transactions in 31 states.
 JPMS agreed to settle SEC complaints of violations of Section 15(c)(1)(A) of the Securities Exchange Act of 1934 by paying approximately $51 million, to be passed on to municipalities that were cheated.

 When powerful financial institutions like JPMS conspire with each other to intentionally violate regulations designed to ensure fair investment prices, the integrity of the municipal marketplace becomes corrupted.
-Rather than playing by the rules, the rules got played. - Elaine C. Greenberg, Chief of the SEC's Municipal Securities and Public Pensions Unit.The SEC complaint filed in U.S. District Court for New Jersey, JPMS acted as agent for JPMorgan Chase Bank, N.A.
-It sometimes won bids by obtaining information ("last looks") from bidding agents about competing bids.
-It sometimes won bids that were wired in advance for JPMS to win (“set-ups”).
+Rather than playing by the rules, the rules got played. - Elaine C. Greenberg, Chief of the SEC's Municipal Securities and Public Pensions Unit.The SEC complaint filed in U.S. District Court for New Jersey says that JPMS acted as agent for JPMorgan Chase Bank, N.A and on certain occasions:

+- Won bids that were wired in advance for JPMS to win (“set-ups”).
 The bidding agent deliberately set up non-winning bids from other providers, for whom other bids were wired for them to win.

 The SEC gets great credit for nailing this one.
 The penalties may be inadequate, but it's good to see the SEC taking action.
-The financial markets in the United States need to have their credibility restored and the SEC has a crucial role to play in making it happen.
+The financial markets in the United States need to have their credibility restored and the SEC has a crucial role in making it happen.